What Is Bassinage In Bread Baking?

 Ending thoughts on bassinage

-I don’t use it for every recipe, and neither should you.
+I don’t use Bassinage for every bread recipe, nor should you.
 It’s to be kept in a back pocket and employed when it’s needed.
-What do you think of bassinage?
-Have you used it before?
-Let me know in the comments below:

 If you’ve enjoyed this article and wish to treat me to a coffee, you can by following the link below – Thanks x